jyao1/STM/Readme.txt

       to include the resource needed by platform SMI handlers.
       To be specific, if a platform overrides StmPlatformLib to access some special MSR, these MSR must be in the resource list.
+   7) NOTE:
+      A platform BIOS CPU driver may put APs to MWAIT state and assume no one touch this APs.
+      This assumption is wrong, because FRM need wait up APs.
+FrmLoader uses mMpService->EnableDisableAP() to disable/enable AP.
+      The CPU driver need use INIT-SIPI-SIPI to wake up AP, after the AP is disabled/enabled.

 D. How to build STM BIOS with TXT capability.
    NOTE: MinnowMax does not have TXT support.
 Below steps are for a platform which has TXT support.